dbyrne978/legacy-staples/README.md

 # legacy-staples
-HTML basics demo project
+HTML and CSS basics demo project

-Presents top five staples of Legacy in each color as of creation of this site.
+Presents top five staples of Legacy in each color as of creation of this site (5/24/2022).